The best takeaway POS systems for SMEs

 Payments Plus: £19/month

-Free trial?7-day trial for Payments Plus
+Free trial?Yes; 7-day free trial with Payments Plus plan

 The frontend of SumUp stood out as very simple and quick to manage.
 It might be basic, but it’s what I’d call a safe pair of hands.
 I really liked the addition of the “park order” function.
-This made it so easy to back into an order and change anything on the fly if a customer changes their mind.
+This made it so easy to back into an order and change anything on the fly, if a customer changes their mind.

 Eddie Harris Reviews Writer